Dehumidifiers & laundry... how to cut both drying times AND costs

 Other tips that will also help

-Read your dehumidifier's instruction manual!
+Read your dehumidifier instruction manual (although some are awful..)!
 If it has any smart features to help minimise energy use, try to get to know them.
 Contact the manufacturer with any questions if the manual isn't clear.
 It is also important to read the manual to understand what safety precautions you need to take when using one as these might vary from one manufacturer to another.
 Meaco for example state in their owners manual that their products should not be used in a room less than 4 square metres.
 This will be a requirement for any dehumidifier using R290 refrigerant, which affects most dehumidifiers sold from Jan 1st 2020.
 Others may have other specific requirements that need to be observed.

 Some dehumidifiers have a 'laundry' mode.
 This uses very little more energy than the auto mode.
 I found it DEFINITELY dries the clothes faster overall in this mode.
 I got my quickest results by far using this mode, but again you need to keep the door and windows shut.